 Whatever you choose, make sure you keep the weight as evenly distributed as possible throughout the campervan.

-8) Finally!
-Design Your Campervan Interior
+Design Your Campervan Layout

+It’s a good idea to draw out your campervan layout before you build.
 Once you have a rough sketch, consider using a free software program like SketchUp, which lets you create 3D layouts.

 These can help you get a more detailed look at your campervan interior’s layout – although I’ve read there’s a steep learning curve for getting comfortable with the software.